My-Finance-Report/yearly_report/README.md

 -> nav bar is weird on tablet

 -> there is a bug in how we write the settings to the db on user table -- inconsistent

--> some visual indicator something is happening when you upload a file

 -> add a last active at time on the user model